chester-lang/chester2025draft/docs/src/development/index.md

 1. **DO NOT** import from `chester.syntax.core.spec.*`
    - The spec package contains trait definitions that are reexported through platform-specific implementations
+   - These traits are internal implementation details

 2. **DO NOT** import directly from `chester.syntax.core.simple` or `chester.syntax.core.truffle`
    - These are platform-specific implementations that should be accessed through the core package
+   - Direct imports can lead to type mismatches and cross-platform compatibility issues

 3. **DO** use `import chester.syntax.core.*`
    - This will give you the correct platform-specific implementations
+   - Ensures consistent type handling across JVM and JS platforms

 ### Example